2025–26 Al-Ahli Saudi FC season

-The 2025–26 season is Al-Ahli's 89th year in existence and 49th season in the Pro League.
-The club will participate in the Pro League, the King's Cup, the AFC Champions League Elite, the FIFA Intercontinental Cup, and the Super Cup.
+The 2025–26 season was Al-Ahli's 89th year in existence and 49th season in the Pro League.
+The club participated in the Pro League, the King's Cup, the AFC Champions League Elite, the FIFA Intercontinental Cup, and the Super Cup.

+This season marked the second time the club reached the ACL Elite final, and they went on to win the competition for a second consecutive year.

-The season covers the period from 1 July 2025 to 30 June 2026.
+The season covered the period from 1 July 2025 to 30 June 2026.